Estimated reading time: 20 minutes

 Budgeted Amount

-This Budget represents two adults and a toddler plus retirement investments.
+This Budget represents two adults and a toddler, as well as retirement investments.

 Budget color chart: If highlighted in blue, it is a projected expense.